Blended, On-Campus FAQs

 Can I start the program in the spring semester?

 There will be no spring admission into the program.
-New cohorts will be begin each fall, starting in September 2015.
+New cohorts will begin each fall, starting in September.

 When will the doctoral classes meet?

 The program is offered in an executive, blended format.
-Each course meets for 25 hours of face-to-face class time on three weekends per semester (Friday nights - Saturday mornings), with an additional 15 hours of online learning and five hours of field work.
+Each course meets for 25 hours of face-to-face class time on six weekends per semester (Friday evenings - Saturday mornings), with an additional 15 hours of online learning and five hours of field work.

 When will I have a doctoral mentor assigned?

 Please see our signature pedagogy, including the multiple mentorship approach.

 Will the program prepare me for New York State school building and school district administrator licensure?

 No, the program is not designed to prepare candidates for such licensing.
 Please check the program goals and outcomes; however, you may choose to enroll in the SBL/SDL programs offered at Molloy through the Office of Continuing Education.
 Some courses in the SBL/SDL programs are transferrable into the Ed.D. program.
 More details can be found here.